-Very current and with an extroverted language, the book explains to the reader, over its 304 pages, how to get rid of anxiety symptoms, controlling what you can, and accepting what you can not.
+Very current and with an extroverted language, the book explains to the reader, over its 304 pages, how to get rid of anxiety symptoms, controlling what you can and accepting what you can not.

-The bestseller is a guide that teaches you how to solve daily problems and has a goal to make your life easier and lighter.
+So, “Calm the F*ck Down” is a guide that teaches you how to solve daily problems, and has a goal to make your life easier and lighter.

 Her first example, "The Life-Changing Magic of Not Giving a F*ck", was published in more than 20 languages, and all the books of her series, No Fucks Given Guides, are international best-sellers.